nstoik/infrastructure/README.md

 # Manual Configuration
 While the purpose of this repository is to automate the configuration of the infrastructure, there are some manual configurations that need to be done.

+## Netmaker
+Some netclient hosts are split into a seperate inventory file [netclients_manual.yaml](inventory/netclients_manual.yaml).
+These hosts have a netclient that needs to be manually installed with at least one network first so that they are on the network and accessible by ansible.
+Then the hosts can be configured with ansible the rest of the way.

+## Ntfy
+The subscribed topics need to be added manually in the Ntfy clients (web or iOS app).
+The list of topics to subscribe to are:
+- Healthchecks
+- SnapRAID
+- Uptime-Kuma

+## Proxmox
+The proxmox hosts need to be bootstrapped to a point where they can be managed by ansible.
+See the [Proxmox Hosts Manual Configuration](services/proxmox/README.md) for more information.

 ## Uptime-Kuma
 Uptime-Kuma is installed as a docker container by Ansible.
 Currently, the configuration is not automated and needs to be done manually (until an API for uptime-kuma is available).